falcosecurity/falco-website/content/en/blog/falco-monitoring-new-syscalls.md

 ![Architecture of Falco](/img/falco-architectural-overview.png)

 On the bottom, there are the **Kernel Module** and the **eBPF Probe**, which are often simply called **drivers**.
 The Kernel Module offers slightly better performance and compatibility, whereas the eBPF probe is optimal in terms of security and modernity.
+Moreover, recently a new driver entered the family: **modern eBPF probe**.
+It has better performances than old eBPF probe, but requires newer kernels.
+See https://github.com/falcosecurity/libs#drivers-officially-supported-architectures for a comparison.

-The two drivers are equal in functionality and run in the kernel space to catch internal events (such as syscalls) and then push them up to the userspace.
+The drivers are equal in functionality and run in the kernel space to catch internal events (such as syscalls) and then push them up to the userspace.
 Then, **libscap** consumes each event and enriches them with some context information.
 This component can also read and write dump files.
 The next in line is **libsinsp**.
 This is where each event is parsed, inspected, and is evaluated against a set of user-specified filters.

 Finally, **Falco** and its **Rule Engine** consume the processed events, orchestrate the behavior of the underlying libraries, and send the output alerts to the outside world.
-However, the core logic responsible for processing each system call is contained in the [low-level drivers](https://github.com/falcosecurity/libs/tree/master/driver) (kmod and eBPF) and the [userspace libraries](https://github.com/falcosecurity/libs/tree/master/userspace).
+However, the core logic responsible for processing each system call is contained in the [low-level drivers](https://github.com/falcosecurity/libs/tree/master/driver) and the [userspace libraries](https://github.com/falcosecurity/libs/tree/master/userspace).

 ### Adding OS-Independent Representations